jcbgamboa/jcbgamboa.github.io/_posts/2017-08-28-convolutions-and-neural-networks.md

 Convolutions.
 Now I just need to answer: how do they relate to CNNs?

-Remember how the convolutions are being calculated: for a given point in time, we multiply the values pointwise and then sum them all.
+Remember how the convolutions are being calculated: for a given point in "time", we multiply the values of both matrices pointwise and then sum them all.
 Now... remember how the connections of the Convolutional Layer are
 organized: